cloudflare/cf-terraforming/README.md

 start managing them via Terraform, and don't want to spend the time to manually write the Terraform configuration to describe them.

+See also the [blog page](https://blog.cloudflare.com/cloudflares-partnership-with-hashicorp-and-bootstrapping-terraform-with-cf-terraforming/) for further details on installation and usage.

 > NOTE: If you would like to export resources compatible with Terraform < 0.12.x,
 > you will need to download an older release as this tool no longer supports it.